 One of the most effective ways to prevent illnesses is with annual pet wellness exams, which is why we emphasize preventive care here at Animal Kingdom Veterinary Care Center.
-Regardless of your pet’s age or health status, it’s important for them to see a vet at least once a year.
-This is because there may be health problems that only a trained veterinarian or technician can detect.
+Regardless of your pet’s age or health status, it’s important for them to see a vet at least once a year as there may be health problems that only a veterinarian or technician can detect.
 The sooner a health problem can be diagnosed, the sooner it can be treated, and the greater the chances of success with treatment.
 Vaccines are another critical part of your pet’s preventive care plan, as they can help prevent a number of viruses and diseases.

 About Your Pet’s Wellness Exam

 If you’ll be bringing your pet to the vet for the first time, you may have questions about what to expect during the visit.
 The following list details what’s involved with every pet wellness exam we perform at our animal hospital in North Liberty: